tonytian98/Corr_bitcoin_stock/Visual_story.md

 So, indeed, the correlation went from mean-reverting around 0, to just positive.

-And by comparing the left and the right, we can also see market volatility became higher too.
+And by comparing the scale of the left and that of the right, we can also see market volatility became higher too (from -5~5,0~50 to -10~10, 0~150).